 - 3.1.
-The preliminary recommendations of the Working Group are summarized below. - 1.
+Having considered the findings of the consultant and the feedback collected in the consultation exercise, the recommendations of the Working Group are summarized below. - 1.
 Establish and define clear strategies, aims and objectives for the operation of RGC - 2.
 Review the entire RGC funding portfolio with the intent to distribute and rebalance the budget for the various activities, particular in light of the recent injection of \$20 billion to the REF - 3.
 Revisit the formula used to divide the annual GRF budget among the panels - 4.
-Implement a one-time trial of right of reply for the 2019/20 TRS exercise - 5.
+Implement trial arrangements of right of reply for the 2019/20 TRS exercise and other exercises as appropriate - 5.
 Require PIs to specify time commitments to various funded projects as well as for teaching and administrative duties in all applications - 6.
 Increase substantially the staffing level of the Secretariat in view of the expanding workload